Tech-it-with-Billy/airbnb-clone-project/README.md

 QA Engineer: Tests API functionality and ensures bug-free, reliable backend performance.

-### Here’s a brief explanation of each technology mentioned in your project overview:

 ## Technology Stack

 * **Django**: A web framework for building and structuring the backend and RESTful APIs.